 To prepare the turkey:

-Remove from brine, rinse thoroughly, and pat dry.
+Step 1: Remove from brine, rinse thoroughly, and pat dry.

 Step 2: Stuff with one apple, an onion, celery, and about 3T. butter.